 If you have trees and shrubs around your home or in your backyard, you know how unsightly it can be to have fungus growing out of them.
-Not only is tree fungus hideous, but it can also damage trees and shrugs by breaking apart their structural integrity.
+Not only is tree fungus hideous, but it can also damage trees and shrugs by breaking apart their structural integrity and attracting additional pests.
 This can actually be quite dangerous, and we’ll explain why.

 In short, tree fungus is something you should try to get rid of, or prevent, if at all possible.

 Whether it is powdery mildew, oak bracket, black spot, verticullum wilt (all very common in North America) or any number of other tree fungi, there are a few things you can do about it.

 Why Get Rid of Tree Fungus?